secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 1. At the time of deal closure, Order Management will adjust the Start Date on the Quote and Opportunity as per the [Bookings Policy](/handbook/sales/field-operations/order-processing/#bookings-policy) applicable to new subscriptions. **Order Management will also update the price to reflect the margin taken by AWS.
 This WILL reduce final Net ARR.
 More information regarding this margin can be found [here](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit?ts=5d6ea430#heading=h.f8920bj8v6l9).**
 1. Note that the AWS account is permanently set to silent, and no invoices created will go to AWS.
 1. If the customer purchases Self-Managed, the license key file will automatically be sent to the 'Sold To' contact from the quote.
 If the customer purchases SaaS, the subscription will automatically be sent/updated for use at time of booking.
 Note: SaaS subscriptions purchased through AWS (or any reseller) will typically require support intervention because end-users do not have access to the customer portal.
 GitLab support includes a message in the purchase email that instructs users to contact support via a ticket for assistance.
 ACTION: Opportunity Owner: Confirm the customer receives the license within 2 days of oppty closed-won.
-If the customer has not received license details, open an issue: [GitLab Support Request](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/) and use the template for License Key or SaaS Subscription.
+If the customer has not received license details, open an issue: [GitLab Support Request](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/) and use either the **GitLab Support Internal Requests for Global customers** or **GitLab Support Internal Requests for Federal customers** request option, then select the appropriate internal request type, either for SaaS or Self-Managed.
 1. Billing will create the invoice in Zuora and apply cash once received.

 </details>